 What is erythromycin?

 Erythromycin is an antibiotic.
-Some brand names include Eryc®, Emgel®, Erygel®, E-mycin® and Ery-Tab®.
 It can be taken by mouth to treat infections, particularly those of the skin, upper respiratory tract and pelvis.
 It can also be used in topical forms for treatment of skin conditions and as an ointment for eye infections.
+Some brand names include Eryc®, Emgel®, Erygel®, E-mycin® and Ery-Tab®.

-It is not recommended to stop this medication before talking with your healthcare provider.
+Talk with your healthcare provider.
 It is important to discuss the benefits of treating your medical condition versus stopping the medication.

-Can taking erythromycin in the first trimester cause a birth defect?
+Does using erythromycin in the first trimester increase the chance of birth defects?

-Can erythromycin cause other pregnancy complications?
+Could using erythromycin in the second or third trimester cause other pregnancy complications?

 Can I take erythromycin when I am breastfeeding?